AndyObtiva/glimmer-dsl-swt/docs/reference/GLIMMER_PACKAGING_AND_DISTRIBUTION.md

 The problem is Oracle seems to be adding an indirect Java path junction in later versions of their installer:
 `C:\Program Files (x86)\Common Files\Oracle\Java\javapath`

-Simply replace it with the simple path mentioned above (`"C:\Program Files\Java\jdk-16.0.2\bin"` matching your correct version number) and then reinstall JRuby to have it use Java from the right path.
+Simply replace it with the simple path mentioned above (`"C:\Program Files\Java\jdk-16.0.2\bin"` matching your correct version number)

+If you continue to encounter trouble afterwards, reinstall JRuby to ensure it is using Java from the right path.